EGI-Federation/documentation/content/en/users/online-storage/_index.md

 ## Overview

-EGI Online Storage includes a wide category of services that allow users to **store, share and access data**, using the EGI infrastructure.
+Online Storage includes a wide category of services that allow users to **store, share and access data** using the EGI infrastructure.
 Different categories of storage are available, depending on how data is stored, the technology used to access and consume data, and the foreseen usage.

-Thee major service offerings are available:
+Three major service offerings are available:

 - [Block Storage](block-storage) is block level storage that can be attached to virtual machines (VMs) as volumes, a simple solution for durable data that